somenath-sen/NDAI_rgd_udm_silver/README.md

 ---

 ## Contact
-For questions about this repository contact [INSERT TEAM / EMAIL].
+For questions about this repository contact [Somenath Sen / somenath@neurodiscovery.ai].